Background driving distribution functions and series representation for log-gamma selfdecomposable random variables

-\emph{ b) In [6], Jeanblanc, Pitman and Yor (2002), Theorem 1, identified the BDLP of X as $ Y(t):= \int_{e^{-t}}^1\, r^{-1}dV(r), \ \ t\ge 0 , \ \ V(1):=X, \ (\mbox{X is from (1))}$, for an additive 1-self-similar process $V(r), r\ge0$.
+\emph{ b) In Jeanblanc, Pitman and Yor (2002), Theorem 1, identified the BDLP of X as $ Y(t):= \int_{e^{-t}}^1\, r^{-1}dV(r), \ \ t\ge 0 , \ \ V(1):=X, \ (\mbox{X is from (1))}$, for an additive 1-self-similar process $V(r), r\ge0$.
 In other words, selfdecomposable $X$ can be inserted into an additive 1-similar process.
 In fact, we could have any H-self-similar process.
-[One should keep in mind that the process V(r) from above is denoted as $X_r$ in [6]. ] } \end{rem}
+[One should keep in mind that the process V(r) from above is denoted as $X_r$ in Jeanblanc, Pitman and Yor (2002).] } \end{rem}

-For the identification of BDDFs $G_X(a):=P(Y(1)\le a)$, in princeple, we may use $Y(1)$ from Remark 1 a) or b).
+For the identification of BDDFs $G_X(a):=P(Y(1)\le a)$, in principle, we may use $Y(1)$ from Remark 1 a) or b).
 However, in this note we will utilize the characteristic functions $\phi$ of $X$ and $\psi$ of $Y(1)$, respectively, cf. Proposition 1, below.
-Proposed method is illustrated by some explicit examples; (cf. Lemma 1 and Section III).
+The proposed method of finding BDDF is illustrated by some explicit examples; (cf. Lemma 1 and Section III).

-Finally, log-gamma variables, their background characteristic functions and the innovation variables are described as infinite series of some exponential variables (Propositions 2- 4).
-These potentially may help in simulations of selfdecomposable variables ; cf. discussions in Hosseini (2018) and some references therein.
+Finally, for log-gamma and Bessel-K variables, the corresponding BDDFs and innovation variables are described as infinite series of some exponential variables (Propositions 2 - 4 and Corollary 5.
+These potentially may help in numerical simulations of selfdecomposable variables ; cf. discussions in Hosseini (2019) and some references therein.
+In Corollary 4 there is a formula for the error function.

 \textbf{I. THE RESULTS.}

 \textbf{I. 1.} \emph{Background driving distribution functions (BDDF).}